 - Content Usage Via Shares: The Content Usage via shares metrics shows the number of views by recipients vs. the number of shares for content which is also able to be filtered by asset type.
 If there is no sharing activity for a certain asset type, it will be omitted from the graph.
 Similar to the Content Usage by In-app views, you can see specifics on certain assets by hovering over the circle.

 - Top Content: This table shows the top content for a given period.
 You can see the data by user group, too.
 You can sort in ascending or descending order by clicking the desired criteria indicated below.
 The sorting works similarly to what you might be used to in a spreadsheet.
 Like the other reports, this can also be exported as a CSV by clicking the download button.
 You can also choose which criteria you want to be visible in your Top Content table by clicking the Advanced Mode drop-down.
 The selected criteria shown here is the default setting.
 When you hover your cursor over the asset, you will see a View button which allows you to view the file.
 If a file has been deleted, it is not able to be viewed.

 If you would like to drill down further into the metrics on a particular piece of collateral, simply click the file name in the table or use the search bar to find the file name.
 Doing this will show you headline metrics related to that asset along with data on the following:

 - User content interaction

-Under All Content, you are able to go deeper and see analytics for both Marketing Content as well as User Content.
-The latter will give you insight into how users personalize their content and how effectively that unique content engages prospects.
+Under All Content, you can go deeper and see analytics for both Marketing Content as well as User Content.
+The latter will give you insight into how users personalize their content and how efficiently that unique content engages prospects.
 The two types of content that you can explore individually are explained below.